 The Master of Science in Software Engineering provides graduate-level software engineering expertise to individuals who are currently working in the computer and information technology industry.
 The M.S.S.E. program aspires to serve both adult learners from the local computer and information technology industry, and extended learning students taking the course from remote locations.
 The typical M.S.S.E. student is a full-time information technology professional who wishes to augment his or her work experience with additional academic enrichment.
 The degree requires 33 credit hours for completion, and is completed entirely online.

 The Doctor of Education (Ed.D.) program with a Major in Special Education prepares professional educators who provide leadership in the field of special education or disability services through practice, research, service, and advocacy.
 This advanced graduate program prepares future leaders to influence public policy and serve as stewards of the discipline.
 The requirements for the Ed.D. in Education in the College of Education and Human Services are 72 credits minimum beyond the undergraduate degree.
 Courses completed for the Master's degree may be counted for some requirements at the discretion of the doctoral student's committee, but the student must earn 42 credits minimum beyond the master's degree.
 The requirements for any doctoral degree program at WVU include at least one year in residency through enrollment in a minimum of nine credits in two successive semesters.

 The Master of Science in Sport Management degree program provides professionals with an opportunity to advance their careers by receiving the latest athletic administration and sport management knowledge, taught by qualified experts in both the academy and within the industry.
-Students explore the latest research, best practices and gain skills in athletic administration and sport related business management.
-The degree requires 30-credit hours for completion, and students can choose to complete the degree entirely online or participate in a low-residency track.
+Students explore the latest research and best practices and gain skills in athletic administration and sport-related business management.
+The degree requires 30 credit hours for completion, and students can choose to complete the degree entirely online or participate in a low-residency track.